OpenConceptLab/ocl_web/README.md

 Before starting the web project, you need to start the API as described in https://github.com/OpenConceptLab/oclapi

-In order to run the server in a production mode, use the following command:
+In order to run the server in a production mode, you need to set the SECRET_KEY environment variable in the .env file.

+Next use the following command:

 docker-compose -f docker-compose.yml up